 FREQUENCY SPAN/DIV.
-As this control is rotated clockwise or counterclockwise, frequency span/div should change between 0 and MAX span.
+As this control is rotated clockwise or counterclockwise, frequency span/div should change from 0 to MAX.
 Display should indicate this change.

 RESOLUTION BANDWIDTH.
 As this control is rotated, resolution bandwidth should range from 1 MHz to 1 kHz (100 Hz Option 03) in decade steps.